laneatmore/BAMscorer/README.md

 **please note: BAMscorer requires glibc_2.17 or above

-**N.B. early reports from linux testing indicate there may be some glibcxx version incompatibilities between systems when running the select_snps module.
+**N.B. early reports from linux binary use indicates there may be some glibcxx version incompatibilities between systems when running the select_snps module.
 I am working on a patch for this now but in the meantime have uploaded a python script that can be used in place of the select_snps module.
 If you are running the linux binary and are receiving a glibcxx not found error, please use select_snps.py. select_snps.py takes the same arguments as the select_snps module in the binary, which can be reviewed by using the -h function.
 An updated binary will be provided asap -- LMA 3.6.21

 ## Running BAMscorer